 Many job seekers, especially Big Interview readers, understand that it is a good practice to promptly send a thank you email to their interviewer.
-How and what to say, however, may be less clear.
+However, how to write a post-interview thank you email and what to say may be less clear.

-Although it is highly likely you expressed polite thanks to your interviewer in person, an intentional, well-worded note of thanks can separate you from the competition and keep you fresh in the interviewer’s mind.
+Although it is highly likely you expressed polite thanks to your interviewer in person, an intentional, well-worded thank you email can separate you from the competition and keep you fresh in the interviewer’s mind.

 Why Send a Post-Interview “Thank You” Email?

 A thank you note is considered a common courtesy after a job interview and demonstrates polished professionalism.
 Showing your appreciation for your interviewer’s time will solidify the rapport you established.
-Conversely, the absence of this gesture, at a time where putting your best foot forward is expected, could hurt your chances of landing the job.
+Conversely, the absence of this gesture, at a time when putting your best foot forward is expected, could hurt your chances of landing the job.
+So, should you send a thank you email after an interview?
+The answer is always yes.

 Beyond exercising manners and business etiquette, the thank-you email presents you with a golden opportunity to re-sell yourself.